Claim compensation for industrial deafness and noise induced hearing loss

 If your hearing has been damaged because your employer failed to provide you with the correct safety equipment, you can make a claim for industrial deafness compensation.

 Key points to consider when claiming for industrial deafness compensation

-- You have three years from the date of diagnosis or accident to claim
+- You have up to three years from the date of a diagnosis from a medical professional to start your claim

 Get the best legal team on your side